This post may contain affiliate links. Please read my Disclosure for more info.

-I have noticed a big Zero Waste movement going on recently, with events like Plastic Free July, and more and more of us recycling clothes and furniture, and also shopping locally, in independent shops.
-I have been trying to make non plastic swaps where I can, and be more conscious of what I’m buying and what packaging it comes in.
+Importantly, I’ve have been trying to make non-plastic swaps where I can, and be more conscious of what I’m buying and what packaging it comes in.

 So when I found out we had our first Zero Waste shop here in Kent, I had to go down to Canterbury to check it out!

-It takes a bit of organisation doing a zero waste shop, so I’ve listed some items below you might find useful to get started;
+Doing a zero waste shop takes a bit more organising, so I’ve listed some items below you might find useful to get started;

-I really enjoyed my visit to Unboxed, and so lovely to see a Zero Waste shop here in Kent.
-Thank You Eve for being so incredibly helpful and showing me around!
+Finally, I really enjoyed my visit to Unboxed, and so lovely to see a Zero Waste shop here in Kent.
+Thank You to Eve for being so incredibly helpful and showing me around!

 If you would like to visit Unboxed in Canterbury, the address is below;